Wael-Kaddoura/Expenses-Tracker/README.md

 # Expenses-Tracker

-A browser application that allows users to register and login to do the following:
+A web application that allows users to register and login to do the following:

   - Add/Edit expenses (also delete)
     - With a date